kclif9/hassactronneo/README.md

 The integration requires the following information during setup:

-- **Username**: Your Actron Air Neo account username (email address)
+- **Username**: Your Actron Air account username (email address)
-- **Password**: Your Actron Air Neo account password
+- **Password**: Your Actron Air account password

 ### Setup Process

 1. In the Home Assistant UI, navigate to `Configuration` > `Devices & Services`.
 2. Click the `+ Add Integration` button.
-3. Search for `Actron Air Neo` and select it.
+3. Search for `Actron Air` and select it.
-4. Enter your Actron Air Neo username and password.
+4. When prompted with the oAuth link, click it and login to your Actron Air account.
-5. The integration will connect to your Actron Air Neo account and discover all your connected devices.
+5. The integration will connect to your Actron Air account and discover all your connected devices.

 ### Configuration Notes

-- The integration uses a pairing token for secure authentication with the Actron Neo API.
-- One configuration entry is created per Actron Air Neo account.
 - Each air conditioning unit under your account will be added as a separate device.

 ## Features

-- **Climate Control**: Control your Actron Air Neo air conditioning units.
+- **Climate Control**: Control your Actron Air air conditioning units.
 - **Sensors**: Monitor various sensors such as temperature, humidity, and system status.
 - **Switches**: Control switches for continuous fan and zone control.

 ## Supported Devices

-This integration supports the following Actron Air Neo devices:
+This integration supports the following Actron Air devices:

 - **Actron Air Neo Series**: All models of the Neo Series air conditioners
 - **Zone Controllers**: Control individual zones within your system
-- **Wall Controllers**: Compatible with Neo wall controller units
+- **Wall Controllers**: Compatible with wall controller units
-- **Temperature/Humidity Sensors**: Compatible with Neo remote temperature sensors
+- **Temperature/Humidity Sensors**: Compatible with remote temperature sensors

-The integration does not currently support older Actron Air models that are not part of the Neo ecosystem.
+The integration does not currently support older Actron Air models, or those that are not part of the Neo ecosystem.
+We are keen to support other systems in future.
+Let me know if you're keen to help test other Actron Air products.

 ## Supported Functions